 A more detail summary and background of Opinion 569-A prepared by NEPOOL counsel was posted with the materials for and discussed at the May 19, 2020 Transmission Committee meeting.
-Please note that Opinion 569-A is still subject to requests for rehearing, and may ultimately be subject to judicial review, so this issue is not yet settled.
+EEI, FirstEnergy, Louisiana PSC, and MISO Complaint-Aligned Parties requested rehearing and/or clarification of Opinion 569-A. Petitions to the Federal Courts for review of Opinion 569-A have thus far been filed with the DC Circuit by FirstEnergy and the MISO TOs (see Section XV below).